Sparker95/Layout-Manager/README.md

 https://youtu.be/hDvVUAaV6Kw
 [![img](https://img.youtube.com/vi/hDvVUAaV6Kw/maxresdefault.jpg)](https://youtu.be/hDvVUAaV6Kw)

-# How to use
+# How to use, more examples

-Please have a look at the [wiki](https://github.com/Sparker95/Layout-Manager/wiki).
+Please have a look at the [wiki](https://github.com/Sparker95/Layout-Manager/wiki)